This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Bring to a boil, reduce heat, cover with a lid and let simmer until very fragrant (about 1 hour).
+2. Bring to a boil, then reduce heat, cover, and let simmer until very fragrant (about 1 hour).

-- Replace the chicken stock with your ham broth.
+3. Discard the ham bone and replace the chicken stock with your homemade ham broth.

 We spent our Christmas with our family in our hometown.
 My sister and I cooked together for the whole family and we had a great time around the table.
 We do exchange gifts but the time around the table enjoying the wonderful food and remembering the family members who are no longer with us to enjoy the festivities is what is most important to me.
 It’s worth the 18 hours on the road to get there!